martensson/nixy/README.md

 It is possible to use Nixy to configure nginx to be a proxy for TCP or UDP traffic.

-Please check the `nginx-stream.tmpl` example and adapt it your own needs.
-It assumes you have configured `PortDefinitions` correctly for all your services.
+Please check the `nginx-stream.tmpl` template and adapt it to your own needs.
+It assumes you have configured `PortDefinitions` correctly for all your services in Marathon.

 You will need the latest NGINX Open Source built with the --with-stream configuration flag, or latest NGINX Plus.